ibraheemdev/mongo_beautiful_logger/README.md

 ## Usage

-To set Mongo Beautiful Logger as the default logger for MongoDB, create a configuration file and add it with the following:
+To set Mongo Beautiful Logger as the default logger for MongoDB, create a configuration file and add the following:
 ```ruby
 # config/initializers/mongo_logger.rb
 require "mongo_beautiful_logger"